Vietnam.vn - Nền tảng quảng bá Việt Nam

 Street vendors follow tourists on Ha Long Bay

-Mr. My said that all countries have street vendors, but the way they manage them has limited solicitation and overcharging to the maximum.
-For example, street vendors in Angkor, Cambodia, if invited by tour guides or drivers to get on the bus to sell to tourists, they do not dare, fearing fines, because they are limited to their own street vendor area with only fear of ropes strung on the ground.
+Mr. My said that all countries have street vendors, but the way they manage them has limited the solicitation and overcharging to the maximum.
+For example, street vendors in Angkor, Cambodia, if invited by tour guides or drivers to get on the car to sell to tourists, they do not dare, fearing fines, because they are limited to their own street vendor area with only the fear of ropes strung on the ground.

 Source link